mateuszgembarzewski/Client-Server-Secure-Scoreboard/README.md

 HOW TO START THIS PROJECT: Run the java program then use 'ncat --ssl localhost 4001' on an Ubuntu Linux machine to connect.

-AUTHORS: Mateusz Gembarzewski and John Zaino
+AUTHORS: Mateusz Gembarzewski & John Zaino

 USER INSTRUCTIONS:
 First run main.java and connect to the server on port 4001 using the command 'ncat --ssl localhost 4001'.